astuder/MSP430-sharp-LS013B4DN02-memory-display/energia/Readme.md

 - line: Vertical position of text
 - options: Formatting options, combinable by adding them together.
 DISP_INVERT, DISP_HIGH, DISP_WIDE

+*bitmap(bitmap,width,height,line)* displays bitmap
+- bitmap: byte array
+- width: width of bitmap in pixels (should be multiple of 8)
+- height: heigth of bitmap in pixels
+- line: vertical position

 *pulse(force)* Manually toggle VCOM (see VCOM section below)
 - force: If set to 0 (default) will only toggle VCOM if last call was at least 500ms ago.
 If set to 1, VCOM will toggled with each call.